-The first post, Introduction to the Personal Library, introduces the main themes of the series and loosely outlines a plan of topics to be covered in blog posts.
+- Introduction to the Personal Library introduces the main themes of the series and loosely outlines a plan of topics to be covered in blog posts.

-The second post, Buying Books, describes some of the prime motivations for buying books to help create context for further arguments about how we should treat our books.
+- Buying Books describes some of the prime motivations for buying books to help create context for further arguments about how we should treat our books.

-The third post, The Bought Book, traces two simple stories on the life cycles of books to highlight the way most books are wastefully managed once purchased and read.
+- The Bought Book traces two simple stories on the life cycles of books to highlight the way most books are wastefully managed once purchased and read.

-The fourth post, Origin Story: A Parable of Endless Castles, ties my motivations and ideals back to a specific summer role-playing a librarian on a Minecraft server.
-This one’s just for fun, and we’ll get back to the real arguments soon.
+- Origin Story: A Parable of Endless Castles ties my motivations and ideals back to a specific summer role-playing a librarian on a Minecraft server.
+This post is anecdotal and less directly relevant than the other essays.

-If you’re curious for more ideas on the Personal Library, please like or follow this blog.
+If you’re curious for more ideas on the Personal Library or Bookchain, please like or follow this blog.
 I would always love to hear your ideas or questions regarding the Personal Library, so feel free to comment on the posts or contact me directly at email@example.com.
 Once I have made more progress in developing the app and finding the appropriate balance for this project in the context of graduate school, I’ll share further information on the topic here.